 How could I dare tell him in the future to brush it off and stay in a bad game if he saw me pull out of one out of anger.
 Needing to be accountable is such a wonderful thing!

 The other cool thing about getting more into bowling this year is seeing for myself it is not easy.
-Wanting to play and keep up with him, I got some coaching sessions on the side myself to learn some technique.
+Wanting to play and keep up with him, I got some coaching sessions on the side for myself to learn some technique.
 It surprises me how many parents get upset over a shot their child missed without even having tried that same shot once themselves.

 As a coach, it is almost natural for me to scan people's body language for different things.
 Looking at my son play, I got to learn a lot about what he looks like when stressed.
 I can see the difference between that state and when he gets excited in a healthy way before a game.
 I also got to learn about his way of being when he is happy or frustrated.

 All these allow me to better understand his needs during a game.
-Does he need me to help him get back into his bubble or does he need to laugh to blow off steam and get back on track.
-Does he need me to leave him alone and figure out things for himself?
+Does he need me to help him get back into his bubble or does he need to laugh to blow off steam and get back on track?
+Does he need me to leave him alone and figure things out for himself?

 The great thing is that all these apply not only when he is bowling but also when I look at him in other aspects of his life.
 It is fascinating to see the type of person our son is transforming into.

-We are very lucky to have such dedicated and passionate coaches surrounding our kids in our league.
+We are very lucky to have such dedicated and passionate coaches surrounding the kids in our league.
 It takes a special breed of people to give away so much of their time in service of kids and their sport.
 Over the last year seeing the growth of our son in this sport has been a gift.

 When they are with our kids in tournaments, they take care of them and support them a lot.
 We sometimes take such people for granted with their generosity and we should make sure we do not.
 I learned a lot from their passion and dedication.